gregjacobs/Autolinker.js/README.md

 # Autolinker.js

-Because I had so much trouble finding a **GOOD** autolinking implementation, I decided to roll my own.
+Because I had so much trouble finding a **good** autolinking implementation out in the wild, I decided to roll my own.
 Everything that I found out there was either a naive implementation, or just didn't cover every case.
-I saw deficiencies like:

-- Not autolinking URLs that didn't start with a protocol (i.e. http://).
-In other words, they would not link the string "google.com", but would link "http://google.com".
+So, this utility attempts to handle everything!
+It:

-- Not properly handling URLs with special (but allowable) characters
+- Autolinks URLs, whether or not they start with a protocol (i.e. 'http://').
+In other words, it will automatically link the text "google.com", as well "http://google.com".
-- Not properly handling URLs with query parameters or a named anchor (i.e. hash)
+- Will properly handle URLs with special characters
-- Not autolinking email addresses.
+- Will properly handle URLs with query parameters or a named anchor (i.e. hash)
-- Not autolinking Twitter handles.
+- Will autolink email addresses.
-- Not properly handling HTML, or not handling HTML at all, such as either autolinking the `href` attribute inside anchor (&lt;a&gt;) tags (which caused invalid HTML), or wrapping the inner text of an anchor tag if it also looked like a URL (which causes doubly nested anchor tags...).
+- Will autolink Twitter handles.

-Other implementations that I found were just plain limited as well, such as jQuery-only solutions, or did things which one shouldn't (like adding methods to `String.prototype`).
+- Will properly handle HTML input.
+The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute for that matter), and will not accidentally wrap the inner text of an anchor tag with a new one (which would cause doubly nested anchor tags, and would not be expected behavior as the inner text of an anchor is already linked).

 ## Usage